'Oppenheimer' wins seven prizes, including best picture, at the British Academy Film Awards

-LONDON (AP) — Atom bomb epic “Oppenheimer” has won seven prizes, including best picture, at the British Academy Film Awards.
+LONDON (AP) — Atom bomb epic "Oppenheimer" won seven prizes, including best picture, director and actor, at the 77th British Academy Film Awards on Sunday.
+Gothic fantasia "Poor Things" took five prizes.

-Christopher Nolan was named best director, and Cillian Murphy won the best actor prize for playing J. Robert Oppenheimer, the father of the atomic bomb.
+Christopher Nolan was named best director for "Oppenheimer," and Cillian Murphy won the best actor prize for playing J. Robert Oppenheimer, the father of the atomic bomb.

-Emma Stone was named best actress for gothic fantasia “Poor Things,” which took five prizes at Britain’s equivalent of the Oscars.
+Emma Stone was named best actress for “Poor Things,” which also won several craft and design prizes at Britain’s equivalent of the Oscars.

 “Oppenheimer” had 13 nominations but missed out on the record of nine trophies, set half a century ago by “Butch Cassidy and the Sundance Kid.”

-"Oppenheimer" faced stiff competition in what's widely considered a vintage year for cinema, and an awards season energized by the end of actors' and writers' strikes that shut down Hollywood for months.
+"Oppenheimer" faced stiff competition in what was widely considered a vintage year for cinema and an awards season energized by the end of actors' and writers' strikes that shut down Hollywood for months.

 Holocaust drama " The Zone of Interest" — a British-produced film shot in Poland with a largely German cast — was named both best British film and best film not in English, a first.